acroy/Quantum.jl/README.md

 	- The ability to perform mixed basis calculation via the use of ScalarExprs and InnerProducts

 ###In The Works:
-	- Refactor for optimization
+	- Refactor for optimization; expected finish date is early July
 	- Documentation
-	- register Quantum.jl as julia package
+	- registration of Quantum.jl as Julia package

-###Post-Release Goals:
+###Post-Release Goals/Ideas:
 	- Interface with other similar libraries (eg. QuTiP)
 	- Continuous space support
 	- HDF5 support using HDF5.jl (https://github.com/timholy/HDF5.jl)